pgzisis/currency-pair-alert-bot/README.md

 ## Usage

-To view alerts from the bots logs
+To view alerts from the bot's logs
 ```
 docker logs -f bot
 ```